MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-29/README.md

 ## API

-To get the distance to CBD, please run `API.ipynb`file under the `notebooks` section.
+To get the distance to CBD, please run `distance_to_cbd.ipynb`file under the `notebooks` section.

-To get the distance to train stations, please run `train station.ipynb`file under the `notebooks` section.
+To get the distance to train stations, please run `train_station.ipynb`file under the `notebooks` section.

 #  How to run the script